AmbaRick/TR4-GroupProject/BookEvent.UI/README.md

-# Sample React App
+# Event Booking App

-This is a sample React application created for Event booking.
+This project was bootstrapped with [Vite](https://vitejs.dev/guide/).

 ## Getting Started